Wednesday, 20th November

 Bridging Knowledge: Synergies Between Education and Research in the 4EU+ Alliance

-Julie Hubeňáková - CUNI
+Julie Hubeňáková - Charles University

-Welcome to Well-being: A Journey to your Mental Harmony; Developing International Community Values Through Adaptive Workshop Techniques
+Welcome to Well-Being: A Journey to your Mental Harmony; Developing International Community Values Through Adaptive Workshop Techniques

-This session explores good practices from the "Welcome to Well-being" workshop series organized by the UP Welcome Office as a support tool for the international community at higher education institutions.
+This session explores good practices from the "Welcome to Well-Being" workshop series organised by the UP Welcome Office as a support tool for the international community at higher education institutions.
 It provides comprehensive insights into psychological support through adaptive workshops and their innovative techniques.
 The latter part of the session focuses on practical application, enabling participants to apply theoretical knowledge and conduct their own workshops at their institutions.

-Lenka Badinská - UHK
+Lenka Badinská - University of Hradec Kralové

 D6+D7